foreverfl/vscode/docs/nodejs/vuejs-tutorial.md

 </template>
 ```

-Once you save the `App.vue` file (`kb(workbench.action.files.save)`), restart the server with `npm run dev` and you'll see "Hello World!".
+Once you save the `App.vue` file (`Ctrl+S`), restart the server with `npm run dev` and you'll see "Hello World!".
 Leave the server running while we go on to learn about Vue.js client side debugging.

 > **Tip**: VS Code supports Auto Save, which by default saves your files after a delay.
 Check the **Auto Save** option in the **File** menu to turn on Auto Save or directly configure the `files.autoSave` user [setting](/docs/getstarted/settings.md).